-PZ prepared samples, designed and performed the age modelling experiment, analyzed results, and prepared the manuscript with contributions from all authors.
-MG, DK, SS, and PZ designed the strategy and goals of the study.
-MZ, APG, and PZ performed varve counting.
-PBK identified and selected suitable macrofossils.
+Author contributions.
+PDZ prepared samples, designed and performed the age modeling experiment, analyzed results, and prepared the paper with contributions from all authors.
+MG, DSK, SS, and PDZ designed the strategy and goals of the study.
+MZ, AIP-G, and PDZ performed varve counting.
+PB-K identified and selected suitable macrofossils.
 SS oversaw 14C analyses.
-DK assisted with laboratory work.
+DSK assisted with laboratory work.

-Competing interests

-The authors declare no competing interests
+Competing interests.
+The authors declare that they have no conflict of interest.

-505 Acknowledgements
+Acknowledgements.
 Core materials were supplied by Wojciech Tylmann, University of Gdańsk.
 Edith Vogel and Gary Salazar assisted with 14C sample measurements.

-This project was funded by Swiss National Science Foundation grants 200021_172586 and IZSEZO-180887 and by the Polish National Science Centre grant 2014/13/B/ST10/01311.
+Financial support.
+This research has been supported by the Polish National Science Centre (grant no. 2014/13/B/ST10/01311) and the Swiss National Science Foundation (grant nos.
+200021_172586 and IZSEZO-180887).